openshift-cs/rosaworkshop/rosa-workshop/rosa/18-deploy_hcp.md

         --sts --mode auto --yes
     ```

     In about 10 minutes the control plane and API will be up, and about 5-10 minutes after, the worker nodes will be up and the cluster will be completely usable.
+This cluster will have a control plane across three AWS availability zones in your selected region, in a Red Hat AWS account and will also create 2 worker nodes in your AWS account.

 ## Check installation status
 1. You can run the following command to check the detailed status of the cluster: